maniospas/Blombly/docs/syntax.md

 Conditions and loops can run as shown in the following snippet.
 Their arguments are code blocks, which are executed inline once the conditions are performed.
-This means that execution is sequential in the same thread.
+This means that execution takes place in the same thread sequentially.

 ```java
 x = 1;